🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 return self.graphs[idx]

-# Collate function for batch processing
+# Collate function for batching

 def collate_graphs(batch):